alexbelgium/hassio-addons/readarr/README.md

 ---

-Webui can be found at <http://your-ip:PORT>.
+Webui can be found at <http://homeassistant:8787/readarr> or with ingress.
 The default username/password : described in the startup log.

-Configurations can be done through the app webUI, except for the following options
+Options can be configured through three ways :

+- Addon options

 ```yaml
 PGID: user